 Talk To Someone Used To Isolation

 Not all employees choose to work from home, however.
-Whether through illness or distance, it is not always possible for people to travel to the same office on a daily basis.
+Whether through illness or distance, it is not always possible for people to travel to the same office daily.
 Due to this, sitting home alone can leave employees feeling lonely, so booking a speaker experienced in isolation can help staff find peace with their situation.

 Buzz Aldrin is one of the most famous astronauts in global history.
 When he became the first man to step on the moon, alongside Neil Armstrong, in 1966, Buzz changed the landscape of space travel forever.
 However, to get there, he had to endure immense loneliness, due to the amount of time he spent in space with only one other person.
 As a speaker, he teaches people the strategies he used to keep a level head.